ALANT535/Short-Video-Auto-Generation/README.md

 The file name of the file represents the subreddit it was picked up from.

-### Prerequisites
+## Prerequisites

-    Python 3.6+:
+  Python 3.6+: <br>
     Ensure you have Python installed on your machine.
 You can download it from Python's official site.

-    FFmpeg:
+  FFmpeg: <br>
     Install FFmpeg on your machine as it will be needed for performing the resizing and merging opereations.
     You can download it from FFmpeg's official site here - https://ffmpeg.org/download.html

-    Dependency list:
+  Dependency list: <br>
     You may download the libraries needed from the 'requirements.txt' file.
-Its preferred to do so in a virtual environment in order to avoid any dependency conflicts.
+Its preferred to do so in a virtual environment in order to <br> avoid any dependency conflicts. <br> <br>
     For more information on how to use venv, refer the following resoure - https://docs.python.org/3/library/venv.html

 ## Installation Guide